 Am I the only one dreading 2021?

 Probably.
 I am not dreading it with the thought process of ‘what next?’.
 It is more like I want time to stop.
-Sure, my personal life didn’t change much, but the lives of a lot of people did, and they suffered, which bothers me a lot.
-Three people that I sort of know but is related to my granddaughter got coronavirus, they survived, but it was rough on two of them.
+Sure, my personal life didn’t change much.
+The lives of a lot of people did, and they suffered, which bothers me a lot.
+Three people that I sort of know but is related to my granddaughter got coronavirus.
+It was rough on two of them.
 I have been exposed a few times because of it.
 My youngest grandson got into some medication and spent a few days in the hospital, tripping out and not in a fun way.
 I am just glad it was not my medication, not sure I could live with that.
 Not a fun end to 2020.

 Covid is an awful thing, made worse by some of the most undisciplined, soft, and selfish people I have ever seen in my life.
 No one asked you to storm the beaches at Normandy.
 That is even discounting the multiple, pointless runs on household staples.
 I don’t think I have ever been as embarrassed to be an American as I have this past year.
-I remember when people actually listened to subject matter experts, instead they just make up random things to fit how they wish things were.
+I remember when people actually listened to subject-matter experts and cared for their neighbors.
+Instead, they just make up random things to fit their selfish wishes.

 Inside every cynical person, there is a disappointed idealist.

 Well, at least the orange stain in the White House is being scrubbed out.
 That is one of the only things to look forward to this coming year.
-The thought of who the next president is is depressing.
-Sure, he is a million times better than that con man currently infecting the place, he is not what is needed during these times, and his running mate is even less inspiring.
+The thought of who the next President will be is depressing.
+Sure, he is a million times better than that con man currently infecting the place.
+He is just not what is needed during these times, and his running mate is even less inspiring.
 Hopefully, changes will be made so that all of the crap that was pulled is never possible again.
 Clearly, the office of the President has become far too powerful.
 Congress is lazy and has delegated its responsibilities to the executive branch in the past 3 or 4 decades.
 This past four years, Congress decided to become a wing of the executive branch instead of the co-equal branch responsible for oversight that they were designed to be.
-The job of President was never intended to be all-powerful.
+The job of the President was never intended to be all-powerful.
 Politicians in the past assumed that the President would always work for the people and act in good faith.
 We have learned otherwise the past four years and became dangerously close to becoming a banana republic.
-I fear what would happen if a smart, wanna-be dictator runs for President in the future.
+I fear what would happen if a smart wanna-be dictator runs for President in the future.

 There is so much to do.
 Both personally and our nation as a whole.
-Incremental steps are the way to progress, and stopping the bleeding is the first step and that is all I expect the new President to be able to do.
+Incremental steps are the way to progress, and stopping the bleeding is the first step, and that is all I expect the new President to do.
 Talk about low standards, but here we are.
 Maybe someday, we will elect someone intelligent, empathetic, and who has a real vision about how to pull this country into the current century.

 Hopefully, enough people will be able to get the vaccine this year, and hopefully, it will stop the spread.
 We’ll see.
 Personally, new medicines scare me since I am so sensitive to so many types of medication.
 Luckily, I will be pretty far down on the list, despite all my issues.
 Because the US government apparently didn’t order enough, at least from one of the companies developing a vaccine, it will take longer to get it to everyone.
 I can wait and see how it goes.
-I have no life so I am comfortable waiting.
-It is still unknown if vaccinated people can still spread the virus, therefore, masks will be in our future for at least another year anyway, regardless of how many get vaccinated in the meantime.
+I have no life, so I am comfortable waiting.
+It is unknown at this time if vaccinated people can still spread the virus.
+Therefore, masks will be in our future for at least another year anyway, regardless of how many get vaccinated in the meantime.